 Only 7% of employee referrals apply for roles, but this accounts for 40% of hires.

-JOB HOPPING LOOKS BAD Long-time loyalty is appreciated, but when achievements are highlighted, those that leave every 2 to 3 years are not penalized.
+JOB HOPPING LOOKS BAD Long-time loyalty is appreciate, but when achievements are highlights, those that leave every 2 to 3 years are not penalize.

 The opposite is true, and it’s fast becoming the norm that employees will begin a new job search once the challenge faced before them is complete.
 In fact, large pay raises are less likely when your experience takes place with one company.
 More myths busted in my most recent blog (link in comments)